LLNL/FPChecker/README.md

 Failed: 0
 ```

-If a compilation comnand failed, run `fpc-report -f` to see the exact failed command.
+If a compilation command failed, run `fpc-report -f` to see the exact failed command.
 To remove the compilation traces, run   `fpc-report -r`.

 ### Blacklisting Files

-Files and lines of code can be blacklisted, so that they don't get instrumented.
-To do that, create a configuration file named `fpchecker.ini` in the build directory, or add an environement variable `FPC_CONF` with the path of the configuration file.
+Files and lines of code can be blacklisted so that they don't get instrumented.
+To do that, create a configuration file named `fpchecker.ini` in the build directory, or add an environment variable `FPC_CONF` with the path of the configuration file.
 The configuration file format is the following:

 ```sh
 ; The following lines are not instrumented